 Hino's Hokyo-into tomb (Picture; right)

 About 100 meters south of the Shrine to the west side of the road is his Hokyo-into tomb.
-It is 113.2 centimeters high and a Historic Spot designated by the National Government.
+It is 113.2 centimeters high and a Historic Site designated by the Agency for Cultural Affairs of National Government.
 The tomb was erected in the mid-14th century shortly after his death, and today, it is supervised by the Imperial Household Agency, while the Shrine itself is an independent religious institute.
 The Japanese Constitution enforced after World War II does not allow the Agency to support specific religious sects.

 Memorial Day for the Loyalist